vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

   leg twice (once along with the right leg, and one other time where I got to 88 seconds).
 Most of the time, I get above 100 seconds on both legs.

+* Starting 2025-12-25, I am increasing the baseline threshold to 100 seconds and also updating the temperature-based adjustment logic.
+The new logic is:

+  * Baseline of 100 seconds

+  * If the temperature is 68 degrees Fahrenheit (20 degrees Celsius) or higher, no adjustment.
+If the temperature is greater than 50 degrees Fahrenheit (10 degrees Celsius) and less than 68 degrees Fahrenheit, then 2 times the temperature in degrees Fahrenheit minus 36 (so the lowest threshold is at 51 degrees Fahrenheit where it is 66 seconds).
+If the temperature is 50 degrees Fahrenheit or less, I don't have a set threshold (this is partly because my home temperature reading does not work at or below 50 degrees Fahrenheit).

+  * I should also make a point of recording indoor temperature every time I do the exercise, which will allow me to make future updates to the baseline and to the temperature-based adjustment.

+  These updates are based on a review of recent data over the months of November 2025 and December 2025.
+The switch to Fahrenheit makes it easier to apply the logic since my home temperature reading is in Fahrenheit, and it also provides a bit more granularity.
+The floor of 50 degrees Fahrenheit takes into account measurement limitations.
+The overall magnitude of adjustment per degree Celsius is up from 3 per degree Celsius to 3.6 per degree Celsius (multiplying the 2 per degree Fahrenheit with the adjustment factor of 1.8).
+In addition to being arithmetically more expedient, this increase also increases the adjustment rate approximately in line with the increase in the baseline threshold.

+  Unfortunately, I didn't record indoor temperature around the time of each measurement, though I do have indoor temperature measurements at other times of the day so I have a general sense of the temperature.
+My right leg has consistently been above 100 seconds, and my left leg has been only slightly below 100 seconds twice, and both times, based on my estimate of indoor temperature, I think I was in the clear.

 ### History of triggers for overall exercise